 The journal focuses on such topics as disease surveillance, infectious and chronic diseases, occupational disease and injury, immunization, health disparities, substance use disorders, tobacco use, and many other key and emerging public health concerns.
-In addition to its 6 regular issues, PHR produces supplemental issues approximately 2-5 times per year, focusing on specific topics of interest to its readership.
+In addition to its 6 regular issues, PHR produces supplemental issues several times per year, focusing on specific topics of interest to its readership.
 The journal's contributors are on the front lines of public health and present their work in a readable and accessible format.

 Visit the Public Health Reports homepage for more information about the journal.